QCN880/Capstone-Project1/README.md

 ### Data Overview
 ---
-The excel dataset, Customers data contains the following column :
+The excel dataset, Sales data contains the following column :
+ - Order ID: Unique identifier for each order.
  - Customer ID: Unique identifier for each customer.
+ - Product: Name or category of the product.
- - Region: Customer’s geographical region.
+ - Region: Geographical area where the sale occurred.
- - Subscription Type:Contains type or plan of subscription purchased by the customer.
+ - Order Date: Date of the sale.
- - Subscription Start Date:Shows the date when the subscription started.
- - Subscription End Date: Shows the date when the subscription ended or is set to end.
- - Status: Subscription status (e.g., Active, Canceled).
- - Revenue: Revenue generated from each customer’s subscription.
+ - Quantity: Quantity sold for each order.
+ - Unit Price: Price per unit of the product.

 ### Tools used
 ---